xianghui/javascript101/content/lessons/1-5-objects.md

 ![](images/obj4.png)

-There is a `hasOwnProperty()` method that returns true when the object has the specified property in its own list properties.
+Every object has a special `hasOwnProperty()` method that returns true when the object has the specified property in its own list of properties.

 ```javascript
 //Here's a simulation of the process that is performed by the JS engine